Learn the signs and risks of your senior loved one falling. Seniorly provides risk factors to watch for and how to take precautions for a fall.

 If you or your loved one is at risk for a fall, there are steps you can take to lower the likelihood of having one.
 An important first step is to begin a conversation about what puts them at risk and how to prevent a fall from happening in the future.
-It’s smart to be proactive and begin a discussion about falls and how to stay safe.

 Here are some additional tips:

 Emma Rodbro is Seniorly’s Head of Product Experience & Operations.
 Emma’s passion for reducing social isolation in aging populations was undoubtedly influenced by her own experience as a teenager and spending time with her grandfather.
 Emma went on to earn her Bachelor or Arts in Public Health and Sociology from Brown University and holds a Master’s of Social Work from the University of California, Berkeley.
 When she’s not at work, Emma is a volunteer at DOROT, a nonprofit organization dedicated to addressing the challenges of an aging population.

 To learn more about Seniorly's editorial guidelines, click here.